Islamabad is and has been the capital of Pakistan since 1963.

-Tourists are also strongly advised against visiting political gatherings, as – though it’s a country filled with friendly people – these gatherings might escalate into protest that can turn violent and in some cases deadly.
+Tourists are also strongly advised against visiting political gatherings, as – though it’s a country filled with friendly people – these gatherings might escalate into a protest that can turn violent and in some cases deadly.

-- Visas - Most countries do need a visa in order to enter Islamabad.
+- Visas - Most countries do need a visa to enter Islamabad.
 Some travelers can get a visa on arrival if traveling as part of a group tour, or for business.
 Make sure your passport is valid for at least six months past your stay in Pakistan.
 If you are not sure about your visa status, contact your local Pakistani embassy for further information.

-- Weather - Islamabad climate can be divided into three seasons: winter, that lasts from November to March, which is warm and affected by sea breezes on the coast, summer that lasts from April to July, with extreme temperatures and the monsoon season that lasts from July to September.
+- Weather - Islamabad climate can be divided into three seasons: winter, which lasts from November to March, which is warm and affected by sea breezes on the coast, summer that lasts from April to July, with extreme temperatures and the monsoon season that lasts from July to September.

 - Airports - Islamabad International Airport is the main international airport in Islamabad, Pakistan's capital.
 It is built 20 km outside the twin cities near the Kashmir Highway and Motorway Interchange.

-- Travel Insurance - Just like anywhere else, we advise getting travel insurance when traveling to Islamabad, because it would cover not only medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we advise getting travel insurance when traveling to Islamabad, because it would cover not only medical problems but also theft and loss of valuables.